Kemang, Jakarta: Attractions

 Since 1970s Kemang has grown into a bustling area known for its international-oriented facilities such as traditional craft retails and night clubs.
 Some of the original kampung still exists behind the high-class residential apartment and housing complex.
 This unique contrast between the original local community and the international expatriate community has created a unique laid-back typology that feels more like an old town than a new city.
 At present, Kemang is filled with businesses and homes, hotels, shopping malls, banks, food courts, restaurants, cafes and bars, salons, nightclubs and shops.
 There are also few international standard academic institutions to complete the neighborhood for expat living.

 Kemang hosts the Kemang Festival, held once or twice every year since 2001.
 During the festival, roads in Kemang are pedestrianized and vendors fill the street offering traditional souvenirs, clothing, and food.
 Also.
 Grandkemang Hotel of the area hosts the Indonesian Contemporary Art & Design (ICAD) exhibition every year.

 Transportation

-The area can be reached by TransJakarta corridor 6.
-There are Kopaja service from Pasar Minggu station of Jakarta Commuter Rail, also from Pasar Minggu and Blok M bus station.
+There are Transjakarta feeder services such as route 6N (Blok M-Ragunan via Kemang) and route 5N (Kampung Melayu–Ragunan).